There are 10 basic principles that comprise effective access management:

 Each conflict point is a potential collision.
 As conflicts increase, driving conditions become more complex and drivers are more likely to make mistakes.
 Similar conflicts can also occur between vehicles and bicycles, and vehicles and pedestrians.
 Proper access management aims to reduce these conflicts.

 Wisconsin Administrative Code Trans 231.03(2) states, "The number of driveways permitted serving a single property frontage along a state trunk highway shall be the minimum deemed necessary by [WisDOT] for reasonable service to the property without undue impairment of safety, convenience, and utility of the highway."
-It is under this authority that WisDOT acts to limit the number of conflict points along the STH network.
+It is under this authority that WisDOT acts to limit the number of conflict points along the state highway network.

 Intersections typically have the most possible conflict points – up to 40 where a four-lane road intersects with a two-lane road.
 A driveway on a two-lane road has seven possible conflict points, while a driveway with only right-in and right-out turns has just two possible conflict points.